-The Doctorine of the Church of In Christ in Biblically based and spirit governed.
+The Doctorine of the Church of In Christ in Biblically based and spiritually governed.

 Homoletics and Hermeutics